Consecration in Christianity

 Consecration is the transfer of a person or a thing to the sacred sphere for a special purpose or service.
 The word consecration literally means "association with the sacred".
 Persons, places, or things can be consecrated, and the term is used in various ways by different groups.
 The origin of the word comes from the Latin stem consecrat, which means dedicated, devoted, and sacred.
 A synonym for consecration is sanctification; its antonym is desecration.

-Buddhism

-Images of the Buddha and bodhisattvas are ceremonially consecrated in a broad range of Buddhist rituals that vary depending on the Buddhist traditions.
-Buddhābhiseka is a Pali and Sanskrit term referring to these consecration rituals.

 Christianity

 In Christianity, consecration means "setting apart" a person, as well as a building or object, for God.
 Among some Christian denominations there is a complementary service of "deconsecration", to remove a consecrated place of its sacred character in preparation for either demolition or sale for secular use.

 Catholic Church

 "Consecration" is used in the Catholic Church as the setting apart for the service of God, of both persons and objects.